Neck Rejuvenation - Luncheon

 - The neck is just one part of a larger facial-neck-chest unit.
 Providers should know how these units interact with each other in any rejuvenation process.

-Participants Any provider who plans of integrating neck rejuvenation techniques into their practice.
+Participants Any provider with plans of integrating neck rejuvenation techniques into their practice.

 - A rudimentary knowledge of neck anatomy.